Meeting for Sufferings

-Meeting for Sufferings is an executive committee of Britain Yearly Meeting, the body which acts on behalf of members of the Religious Society of Friends (Quakers) in Great Britain and the Crown Dependencies.
-It has about 200 members who meet five times a year to make decisions when the Yearly Meeting is not in session.
+Until 2026 Meeting for Sufferings was an executive committee of Britain Yearly Meeting, the body which acts on behalf of members of the Religious Society of Friends (Quakers) in Great Britain and the Crown Dependencies.
+It had about 200 members who meet five times a year to make decisions when the Yearly Meeting was not in session.
+It has been replaced with sessions of the Yearly Meeting.